Masum-Osman/Masum-Osman.github.io/content/posts/2022/2022-03-22-bio/index.md

 ### Intro

 I am software engineer.
 Currently working at [Truck Lagbe Inc.](https://www.trucklagbe.com/).
 I am an Engineer by both as Profession & Hobby.
 I love solving problems.
 I love to get introduced with new things.
 I love to create them as well.
+I am a Developer for Fun.

 ### Medium